 In international banking, BOSLIL strengthened its services with the introduction of new business development resources to cover Europe and Latin America.
+BOSLIL has begun the process of establishing a new bank in Panama and it is anticipated that it will be fully operational in 2012.

-• Describe specifically the marketing strategies the company is employing or will employ in penetrating its market or in developing a new market.
+Describe specifically the marketing strategies the company is employing or will employ in penetrating its market or in developing a new market.
 Indicate how and by whom, its product or services are or will be marketed (such as advertising, personal contact by sales representative, etc.), how its marketing structure operates or will operate and the basis of its marketing approach including any marketing studies.